12Danish/file_zipper/README.md

-# File Compression System
+# File Cmpression Project

-A C++ implementation of a file compression system that leverages both Run-Length Encoding (RLE) and Huffman compression algorithms to compress individual text files and directories efficiently.
+A C++ implementation of a file compression system that leverages both Run-Length Encoding (RLE) and Huffman compression algorithms to compress individual text files and directories efficiently(As of now RLE can perform directory compression/zipping).

 ## Features